reza3zar/dynamic-app/README.md

 ]
 ```
-2.I need a componet to create user form
+2.you need a componet to create "User Form Management"
 in this form, you can inject your service.

 3.Next Step, you have to call form-builder and pass your form structure